|Nutrition Facts (per serving)|

 Gather the ingredients.

-Peel and slice three bananas and toss them in a bowl with 1 tablespoon of lemon juice.
-The lemon juice will keep them from turning brown.
+Peel and slice the bananas and toss them in a bowl with the lemon juice.
 Set aside.

-Combine the cold milk and instant vanilla pudding mix; whisk or beat with an electric mixer for 2 minutes.
+Combine the cold milk and instant vanilla pudding mix and whisk or beat with an electric mixer for 2 minutes.
 Add the sweetened condensed milk and mix until thoroughly blended.
 Let stand for 2 minutes.

 With a spatula or spoon, fold half of the whipped topping into the pudding mixture.

-In a glass serving bowl or individual dessert dishes, alternate layers of pudding, banana slices, and vanilla wafers.
+In an 8-inch trifle dish, alternate layers of pudding, banana slices, and vanilla wafers.
 Spoon or pipe the remaining whipped topping over the pudding.
 Chill the pudding for at least 30 minutes before serving.

-Garnish the dessert with banana slices just before serving.
-For an extra special look, sprinkle the dessert with vanilla sugar or a cinnamon sugar blend.
+Garnish the dessert with freshly sliced banana, if desired.
+For an extra special look, sprinkle the dessert with vanilla sugar or a cinnamon-sugar blend.

 - Swirl some caramel sauce or ice cream topping over each layer of bananas for banoffee flavor.

-- Toasted Coconut Banana Pudding - Put 3/4 cup of flaked sweetened coconut in a dry skillet over medium heat.
-Cook, stirring, until the coconut is browned and aromatic.
+- Make toasted coconut banana pudding: Put 3/4 cup of flaked sweetened coconut in a dry skillet over medium heat.
+Cook, stirring until the coconut is browned and aromatic.
 Sprinkle 1/2 cup of the toasted coconut over the banana layer and save the remaining 1/4 cup for topping just before serving.

 - Replace the vanilla pudding with all or part banana cream pudding or cheesecake pudding.